 Public liability insurance – what does it cover?

 A public liability insurance policy will protect your business from claims made by third parties for injuries to the person, or damage to property caused as a result of your business activities.

 A typical policy will pay for the cost of putting right any damage, or medical fees in the case of injuries.
 It will also cover the potentially crippling costs of legally representing your business, related expenses, and any damages your business is found to owe in relation to a claim.

-Examples of Public liability insurance claims
+Examples of public liability insurance claims

-2. An electrician re-wires a building as part of a general refurbishment.
+- An electrician re-wires a building as part of a general refurbishment.
 He doesn’t fit the fuse box correctly, resulting in several circuits getting burnt out.

 How much cover do you need?

-In some cases, you may be contractually required to take out a certain amount of cover (e.g. if you do work for a local authority, or are an IT consultant).
-Otherwise, cover tends to start at the £1m mark, and can be purchased in increments up to £5m or £10m.
+In some cases, you may be contractually required to take out a certain amount of cover, for example, if you do work for a local authority, or are an IT consultant.
+Otherwise, it is up to you to choose the level of cover you think is sensible for your business.

 You will find that many insurers offer public liability in a bundle with employers’ liability and professional indemnity insurance as they are commonly purchased together.